 Insurers may hire third-party insurance adjuster companies to work on your file and recommend how much they should offer.

-Even independent companies may be motivated to keep costs under control so that they continue to get work from the insurance company.
+Even independent companies may be motivated to keep costs under control so that they continue to get work from the contractors insurance companies.
 Homeowners should be aware that the insurance adjuster may not have their best interest in mind.

 How Can a Lawyer Help?